Isaac Kiese Thelin: Loan to Kasımpaşa

 Kiese Thelin signed for Turkish Süper Lig side Kasımpaşa on loan in January 2021.

 Baniyas

 In September 2021, Kiese Thelin signed with Baniyas.

 Return to Malmö FF

 Kiese Thelin spent 2021 in Turkey and the United Arab Emirates at Kasımpaşa and Baniyas respectively.
 Ahead of the 2022 Allsvenskan season, he then returned to Malmö FF on a free transfer, signing a four-year contract with the club.
+He went on to become top scorer of the 2023 Allsvenskan with 16 goals.

 International career

+Youth

-Kiese Thelin was selected for Sweden U17 in 2009, he made three caps and scored once.
+Kiese Thelin was selected for Sweden U17 in 2009, and won a total of three caps and scored once.

 Thelin was selected for Sweden U21 in 2014 and scored two goals in his first two appearances.
+In 2015, he played in all five games as Sweden won the 2015 UEFA European Under-21 Championship.

+Senior
-He made his international debut on 15 November 2014 against Montenegro.

-In May 2018 he was named in the Sweden national team's 23-man squad for the 2018 FIFA World Cup in Russia.
+Kiese Thelin made his full international debut on 15 November 2014 against Montenegro, replacing Erkan Zengin in the 86th minute of a UEFA Euro 2016 qualifying game that ended 1–1.
+He scored his first international goal on 15 November 2016, in a friendly 2–0 win against Hungary.
+In May 2018, he was named in the Sweden national team's 23-man squad for the 2018 FIFA World Cup in Russia.
+He came on as a substitute in four of the games as Sweden reached the quarter-finals in a FIFA World Cup for the first time since 1994.

 Personal life

-He was born to a Swedish mother and a Congolese father.
+Kiese Thelin was born to a Swedish mother and a Congolese father.
+He is a Christian.